darwineee/TI-MCP/README.md

 # Threat Intelligence MCP Server

 A Model Context Protocol (MCP) server providing threat intelligence tools to help AI assistants with security investigations and analysis.
+Focus on using free tools.

 ## Features

-- **VirusTotal Integration**: Check file hashes against the VirusTotal database
+- **VirusTotal Integration**: Check file hashes,URLs,IPs address or domain names against the VirusTotal database.
+- **Shodan Integration**: Get more information about the IP address using Shodan's database.
-- **FastMCP Framework**: Built on the FastMCP framework for easy extensibility
+- **FastMCP Framework**: Built on the FastMCP framework for easy extensibility.
-- **Docker Support**: Containerized deployment ready
+- **Docker Support**: Containerized deployment ready.

 ## Prerequisites